beesness/game/versions/v10/README.md

 If you're the only one playing the drone card, then you get all the honey in the `Stalk Exchange` for just 1 flower!

-Drones are free-lance, so after you used one put it in the `Bee Market`.
+Drones are freelance, so after you used one put it in the `Bee Market`.

-### 3. Workers

-You can pick **3 flowers** if you're the only one playing the worker card.

-Subtract 1 flower for each other player that also played this card.

-> For example, if 2 players play the worker, they can pick 2 flowers each.
-Also, if all players play the worker, nobody will get any flowers.

-Workers are free-lance, so after you used one put it in the `Bee Market`.

 ## Prepare the next round